Keiwen/Trackerstone/README.md

 - your current rank and star
 - how many win needed 'til next rank milestone
 - global winrate
+- winrate with each deck
+- persist data in local browser storage

 Maybe one day this app will let you know:
-- winrate with specified deck
 - stats against opponent's deck types
 - graph with progress history
-- save/load data in cookie
 - and of course a lot of pink unicorned stuff

 ## Build Setup